AdilsonAngelo/nina/readme.md

 The aggregated table is used by the API endpoint to provide the total confirmed cases by country through the [confirmed_cases lambda function](/confirmed)

+> :warning: Not in this repo but in order to run some of these lambda functions, some lambda layers were created, mainly containing python libraries like pyyaml and requests

 ![diagram](/misc/Nina.png)

 ## Task